-Michael Flynn: Ex-Trump National Security Advisor Charged With Lying To The FBI In Russia Probe
+Michael Flynn: Ex-Trump National Security Advisor Charged With Lying To FBI In Russia Probe

 Michael Flynn has been charged with one count of lying to the FBI when he had conversations with Russia’s ambassador to the US.
 We have the shocking details here.